-- 3.5.3 Notwithstanding subsection 3.5.1 above - - (a) The aircraft involved in an accident or serious incident may be removed or interfered with to such extent as may be necessary for all or any of the following purposes - (i) extricating persons or animals; - (ii) removing any mail, valuables or dangerous goods carried by the aircraft for the purpose of preservation; - (iii) preventing destruction by fire or other cause; - (iv) preventing any danger or obstruction to the public, air navigation or other transport; or - (b) if an aircraft is wrecked in water, the aircraft or any content thereof may be removed to such extent as may be necessary for bringing the aircraft or its contents to a place of safety. - 3.5.4 Where the Director-General/CEO or investigator-in-charge has authorized any person to remove any goods or passenger baggage from the aircraft or to release any goods or passenger baggage from the custody of the Director-General/CEO or investigator-in-charge, the person may - (a) remove the goods or passenger baggage or any other property from the aircraft under the supervision of a Police Officer not below the rank of an Assistant Superintendent of Police (ASP); - (b) release the goods or passenger baggage from the custody of the Director-General/CEO or investigator-in-charge, subject to clearance by or with the consent of the Nigeria Custom Service, if the aircraft has come from a place outside Nigeria.

-Removal of aircraft from danger or obstruction to public or air navigation

-- 3.5.5 Where the Director-General/CEO or investigator-in-charge is of the opinion that the aircraft involved in the accident or serious incident is likely to be in danger or obstruction to the public, air navigation or other transport, he shall order the Owner, Operator or Hirer of such aircraft to remove the aircraft to such place as the Director-General/CEO or investigator-in-charge shall indicate. - 3.5.6 In the absence of the Owner, Operator or Hirer or in the event of non-compliance with the order in sub-section 3.5.5, the Director-General/CEO or investigator in-charge shall be empowered to remove or cause the removal of the aircraft. - 3.5.7 The expenses incurred in removing such aircraft shall - - (a) be borne by the Owner, Operator or Hirer of the aircraft; and - (b) where the aircraft is removed by the Director-General/CEO or investigator in-charge under sub-section 3.5.6, be borne by the Owner, Operator or Hirer or all of them.
+- (b) move or interfere with the aircraft, its contents or the site of the accident or serious incident except under the authority of the Director-General/CEO or the investigator-in-charge. - (3) Notwithstanding subsection 3.5(1) above - (a) The aircraft involved in an accident or serious incident may be removed or interfered with to such extent as may be necessary for all or any of the following purposes - (i) extricating persons or animals; - (ii) removing any mail, valuables or dangerous goods carried by the aircraft for the purpose of preservation; - (iii) preventing destruction by fire or other cause; - (iv) preventing any danger or obstruction to the public, air navigation or other transport; or - (b) if an aircraft is wrecked in water, the aircraft or any content thereof may be removed to such extent as may be necessary for bringing the aircraft or its contents to a place of safety. - (4) Where the Director-General/CEO or investigator-in-charge has authorized any person to remove any goods or passenger baggage from the aircraft or to release any goods or passenger baggage from the custody of the Director-General/CEO or investigator-in-charge, the person may - (a) remove the goods or passenger baggage or any other property from the aircraft under the supervision of a Police Officer not below the rank of an Assistant Superintendent of Police (ASP); - (b) release the goods or passenger baggage from the custody of the Director-General/CEO or investigator-in-charge, subject to clearance by or with the consent of the Nigeria Custom Service, if the aircraft has come from a place outside Nigeria. - (5) Where the Director-General/CEO or investigator-in-charge is of the opinion that the aircraft involved in the accident or serious incident is likely to be in danger or obstruction to the public, air navigation or other transport, he shall order the Owner, Operator or Hirer of such aircraft to remove the aircraft to such place as the Director-General/CEO or investigator-in-charge shall indicate. - (6) In the absence of the Owner, Operator or Hirer or in the event of non-compliance with the order in sub-section 3.5(5), the Director-General/CEO or investigator in-charge shall be empowered to remove or cause the removal of the aircraft. - (7) The expenses incurred in removing such aircraft shall - (a) be borne by the Owner, Operator or Hirer of the aircraft; and - (b) where the aircraft is removed by the Director-General/CEO or investigator incharge under sub-section 3.5(6), be borne by the Owner, Operator or Hirer or all of them. - (8) In this paragraph, "authorized person" means - (a) any person authorized by the Director-General/CEO or investigator- in-charge either generally or specifically to have access to any aircraft involved in an accident or a serious incident and includes any appropriate authority; and